Thursday, January 17, 2008

 14. Be Very Wary V2/3 ...
 FA: Andy Mann, 2006

 Ascend the very chossy and lichen-infested spire feature above the start for #13.
-Maybe Andy's ascent wasn't an FA, but I doubt anyone else would trust the frozen mud the spire is composed of to support body weight.
+Trusting the frozen mud this spire is composed of above that landing is at a minimum worthy of a Flagstaff Merit Badge.

 PAWN BOULDER

 This surprisingly good problem was no doubt overlooked due to its close proximity to the road and short stature.
 Located just past the middle of the turn past Capstan Rock on the right, this short overhang faces the guardrail just left of a yellow reflector on a tree.
-Begin from a sds on the arĂȘte and move up and right past slopers to top out.
-Too short, yet really really nice.
+Begin from a sds on the arĂȘte and move up and right past slopers to top out without using the adjacent block for feet.
+Short, yet really really nice.